lu-ci/apex-sigma-core/docs/information/commands.md

 `>>greet` | Toggles if Sigma should greet users when they enter the server.
 The greeting feature is active by default. | `>>greet`
 `>>greetchannel` `>>greetch` | Sets the channel the greeting messages should be sent to, unless greetdm is active. | `>>greetchannel #welcome`
 `>>greetdm` `>>greetpm` | Toggles if Sigma should greet users by sending them a Direct Message, instead of writing the message in a channel. | `>>greetdm`
+`>>greetembed` `>>greetemb` | Toggles whether greet messages are an embed or not.
+Also customizes the embed that is used.
+You can change the embed color, set the thumbnail, and set the image.
+To do so, specify the field and the value separated by a colon (see usage example).
+The accepted fields are color, thumbnail, and image.
+Color accepts only HEX codes, while the other two accept only direct image URLs.
+Provide no arguments to toggle this feature on or off. | `>>greetembed color:1abc9c image:my.image.link/fancy.png`
 `>>greetmessage` `>>greetmsg` | This sets the message shown on the server when a member joins.
 Greet messages can have special dynamic arguments in them. {user_name}     - Leaving user's name. {user_disc}     - "#xxxx" in the user's name. {user_nick}     - Message author's nickname. {user_mention}  - Tag the leaving user. {user_id}       - Leaving user's ID. {server_name}   - Server name. {server_id}     - Server ID. {owner_name}    - Server owner's name. {owner_disc}    - "#xxxx" in the server owner's name. {owner_nick}    - Server owner's nickname. {owner_mention} - Tag the server owner. {owner_id}      - Server owner's ID.
 This command requires the Manage Server permission.  | `>>greetmessage Hello {user_mention}, welcome to {server_name}!`
 `>>hardblockedwords` | Lists all hard-blocked words on the server. | `>>hardblockedwords` `>>hardblockwords` `>>hardblockword` | Works like "blockwords" but very intolerant.
 For example if you hardblock the word "ass" it will delete stuff like "assassin".
 It looks for any instance of the contents in the message, not indivitial segments.
 If any of the words in the filter are exist within a message, whether as a standalone word or within another word, the message will be deleted and the author will be notified.
 Extensions should not be separated by a delimiter.
 Those with the Administrator permission are not affected. | `>>hardblockwords crap ass tits`